marklogic-community/hands-on-data-modeling/README.md

   curl from the command line
 - MLCP: after downloading, you will have a zip file.
 Unzip it and use the path to that location when running MLCP.
-- CORB and XCC: running CORB jobs will require referring to both of these JARs.
- - Copy these JARs into the project's /lib directory.

 ## Setup